 Did you hear the news?
-A new study in the New England Journal of Medicine found that the Mediterranean diet has once again been shown to help stave off heart disease and stroke – two major causes of death for men AND women (many of you women think only men are high risk).
+A study in the New England Journal of Medicine found that the Mediterranean diet has once again been shown to help stave off heart disease and stroke – two major causes of death for men AND women (many of you women think only men are high risk).

-What Exactly Is The Mediterranean Diet?
+What Is The Mediterranean Diet?

-This is not another weight loss diet, rather an eating plan focused on health.
-This is real, fresh food.
-Other health professionals, such as Dean Ornish, who promotes a highly restrictive low fat vegan diet, don’t buy the health claims of Mediterranean diet.
-Still, fad diets, such as the Paleo diet, which does promote a high amount of plant foods along with a curiously high amount of saturated fat from animal protein (and no whole grains), make them difficult at best to comply with.
-The Meditteranean diet, on the other hand, is a way of healthy eating that you can stick with, that you can lose weight with and that can open up the possiblity of creating a variety of delicious, nutritious meals.
+This is not another weight loss diet, but rather an eating plan focused on health.
+It is about eating real, fresh food.
+Other health professionals, such as Dean Ornish, who promotes a highly restrictive low-fat vegan diet, don’t buy the health claims of the Mediterranean diet.
+Still, fad diets, such as the Paleo diet, which promotes a high amount of plant foods along with a curiously high amount of saturated fat from animal protein (and no whole grains), make them difficult at best to comply with.
+The Mediterranean diet, on the other hand, is a way of healthy eating that you can stick with, that you can lose weight with and that can open up the possibility of creating a variety of delicious, nutritious meals.

 What do you think of the Mediterranean diet?
 Are there other “diets” that have made a huge difference in your life?
 Leave a comment below and share your news!